England and Northern Ireland Stamp Duty Rates for buy-to-let properties

 |£0 to £150,000||0%|

 |The portion above £5,000,000||2%|

 How much stamp duty will I pay on a buy-to-let?

 The exact amount of stamp duty that a landlord pays when they buy a buy-to-let property is up to the value of the house as well as their personal situation.
 However, in general, buy-to-let property stamp duty rates are more than residential rates by 3% most of the time.

-How to pay stamp duty for a buy to let mortgage
+How can you pay stamp duty for a buy to let mortgage?

 Why is stamp duty higher for buy-to-let properties?